-Mississippi certainly is not void of beauty and I would not want you to get that idea.
-This time of year can hold a variety of temperatures and sometimes the flower bushes bloom again.
+Mississippi certainly is not void of beauty, and I would not want you to get that idea.
+This time of year can hold a variety of temperatures, and sometimes the flower bushes bloom again.
 We have a gardenia bush that is blooming now.
-While it may seem strange, we can take in the strange timing and be blessed by the beauty.
-We get excited here when a jacket or coat is needed as we head outside.
-We enjoy the hot chocolate, the first fire in the fireplace, and roasted marshmallows.
-Let’s not forget the abundance of fall festivals in most communities!
-Knowing the cooler temps may not last, or that a storm may come and rip the leaves to the ground, we appreciate the little joys.
-No matter what Fall or Autumn check out this post about the topicis doing in your area, each day is important and worthy of not just observing, but living.
+While it may seem strange, we can take in the peculiar timing and embrace the beauty.
+We get excited a jacket or coat is needed as we head outside.
+We enjoy hot chocolate, the first fire in the fireplace, and roasted marshmallows.
+Let’s not forget the abundance of fall festivals in most communities.